 SYRCL is educating our members about this proposed dam.
 We’ve let NID know we’re concerned and paying close attention.
 And as an organization founded to stop inappropriate dams, we are not going to stand by if the Yuba is threatened or if there are better ways for NID to meet its future water needs.

-SYRCL is mobilizing and assembling a team of 1,000 Dam Watchdogs, people who will help us scrutinize every angle of the Centennial Dam project and raise awareness of the impacts on the Yuba and Bear Rivers, water supply and wildlife.
+SYRCL has mobilized a team of 1,000 Dam Watchdogs.
+The Watchdogs are people who have helped and continue to help us scrutinize every angle of the Centennial Dam project and raise awareness of the impacts on the Yuba and Bear Rivers, water supply and wildlife.

 The Foothills Water Network (FWN), a broad coalition of more than a dozen local, state and national conservation groups, including SYRCL, is challenging this project.
 FWN is on top of the formal regulatory process, commenting on what NID should study in its environmental review.
 FWN also filed a protest of the water rights application as did more than a dozen other agencies including the California Department of Fish and Wildlife, US Bureau of Reclamation, and South Sutter Water District.